HoldenErnest/ListServer/README.md

 - get ssh working ✔
 - get certbot working ✔
 - get apache working? ✔
-- generate a working ssl socket / client that can connect to this more
+- generate a working ssl socket ✔
+- generate a client in js that can connect to this